-Jacob came to W.O.L.F. in April, 2015 from a non-profit, rescue organization in New Jersey called Howling Woods Farm.
+Jacob came to W.O.L.F. in April, 2015 from a nonprofit rescue organization in New Jersey called Howling Woods Farm.
 Unlike W.O.L.F., Howling Woods does not provide lifetime sanctuary for most of their animals.
 By finding good placements, they can continue to serve as an entry point for the animals who so desperately need a safe place to rest and recover until they can be safely evaluated and transferred to appropriate homes and sanctuaries.

 Jacob was originally owned by a private individual in New Jersey who had three wolf dogs.
 When the three escaped from their enclosure in 2013, they had an adventure wandering the streets of a small town in New Jersey.
 The adventure could easily have turned into a disaster if law enforcement and citizens had not acted responsibly to round up the trio.
-Two of the animals quickly returned home but Jacob did not.
+Two of the animals quickly returned home, but Jacob did not.
 He was the last animal to be captured, and the video of his time on the streets is frightening and sad.
 He wandered for several miles down busy streets and in traffic.
 He caused a stir with some local residents as he approached a school area where children were just ending the school day.
 Jacob was never aggressive or threatening.
 He was a bit nervous and curious.
 Jacob was eventually captured, snared on the ground, and returned to his owner.
 You can see the harrowing event at: http://newjersey.news12.com/news/3-hybrid-wolves-caught-in-rahway-area-1.4749666

 Jacob made a cross-country journey by car from New Jersey to Colorado in three days.
 His caregivers from Howling Woods met W.O.L.F. staff at a pre-determined transfer spot near Chicago.
 Jacob was easily transferred to the W.O.L.F. vehicle, and one of his New Jersey caregivers stayed with him for the remainder of the journey to Colorado.
-Jacob was an excellent traveling companion and his transfer was stress free.
+Jacob was an excellent traveling companion, and his transfer was stress free.

-Once Jacob arrived at W.O.L.F, he settled into an enclosure prior to introducing him to Sasha.
+Once Jacob arrived at W.O.L.F, he settled into an enclosure prior to his introduction to Sasha.
 He seemed to adapt to the Sanctuary without any hesitation.
 Jacob and Sasha met for the first time under the watchful eyes of W.O.L.F. staff.
 Sasha was standoffish, and Jacob was calm and reserved.
-The two had several small skirmishes but these eventually subsided.
+The two had several small skirmishes, but these eventually subsided.
 Sasha was used to the inappropriate antics of Pax, and she was anticipating the same behaviors from Jacob.
 However, Jacob’s manners were impeccable, and he was able to show the proper amount of respect and devotion that Sasha seemed to crave.
 With a few minor exceptions, Jacob was the perfect companion.

 Jacob has rapidly become a favorite of staff and volunteers.
 He is a beautiful, big wolf with enormous feet and soft eyes.
 He is sweet and likes attention from his humans.
 He loves to eat and will do a leap for joy as his daily ration is placed in his feeder.
 Jacob has charmed his caregivers.
 Jacob and Sasha were a stunningly beautiful couple who adored one another, but sadly, staff made the difficult decision to separate them when Sasha’s mobility continued to worsen.
 With Jacob’s size and energy, he became too much for her to handle, and staff worried that he might unintentionally injure her.
 While Sasha now lives alone, she lives in the habitat next to the one that he now shares with Ember, so they are still able to visit with each other through the fence.
 Jacob’s relationship with Ember has had a slow start, but staff is hopeful that their bond will continue to grow over time.